Ceasterwyrt/DevuanTweaks/README.md

 ## Getting wi-fi to work

-Add `contrib non-free-firmware non-free` to `/etc/apt/sources.list`
+Add `contrib non-free-firmware non-free` to `/etc/apt/sources.list`, then execute the following commands:

 `apt update`